Michael Curry (bishop): Other services

-On September 1, 2018, Bishop Curry served as the officiant for the state funeral of Senator John McCain.
-Shortly thereafter, Curry officiated at the funeral of George H. W. Bush in the Washington National Cathedral on December 5, 2018.
+On September 1, 2018, Curry served as the officiant for the state funeral of Senator John McCain.
+Shortly thereafter, he officiated at the funeral of George H. W. Bush at the Washington National Cathedral on December 5, 2018.
 Less than a week later he delivered a sermon-like address at "The Spirit of Apollo" program organized by the National Air and Space Museum.
 The program was held at Washington National Cathedral and commemorated the 50th anniversary of the Apollo 8 mission to the moon.

 Honors

-Curry has received honorary degrees from the School of Theology-Sewanee, Virginia Theological Seminary, Berkeley Divinity School at Yale, the Episcopal Divinity School, the Seminary of the Southwest, and Church Divinity School of the Pacific.
+Curry has received honorary degrees from the School of Theology-Sewanee, Virginia Theological Seminary, Berkeley Divinity School at Yale, the Episcopal Divinity School, the Seminary of the Southwest, Church Divinity School of the Pacific, and Yale University.

 Curry was appointed a serving brother of the Order of St John by Elizabeth II on July 25, 2015.
 In 2019 he received the James Parks Morton Interfaith Award.

-Personal life
+Personal life and health

-Curry and his wife Sharon (née Clement) have two adult daughters.
-He underwent surgery as treatment for prostate cancer in 2018.
+Curry is married to Sharon Clement, with whom he has two daughters.

+In 2018 Curry underwent surgery as treatment for prostate cancer.
+In late 2023 he had surgery to remove his right adrenal gland and an attached mass, and was hospitalized in December of that year for subdural hematoma ("brain bleed") caused by a fall.
+It was the second time he has suffered a subdural hematoma, having been hospitalized in 2015 on his first day in office following a fall.
+Following surgery in March 2024 to insert a pacemaker, Curry resumed his public engagements in May 2024.